Academics

 Have you been or do you know anyone who has been a victim of a data breach?
 Data breaches have become commonplace with the causes often being a simple security mistake/piece of insecure infrastructure with a massive impact.
 Do you see yourself building a simple application that handles user data?
 You would have a responsibility to protect your users’ data.
 Are you interested in cybersecurity as a specialization or career path?
 You’ll probably get to advise the design of systems to be secure from the ground up and mitigate security incidents in real time.
 And finally: do you envision yourself in a role where you will either build or manage any systems that people will use?
 Then your systems need to be secure.

-The goal of this class is to provide an introduction to such security foundations.
-It can also serve as an introduction to security as a field and for more advanced security/privacy courses.
+The goal of this class is to provide a practical, defense-focused introduction to such security foundations.
 Overall, this course aims to provide a security foundation for three major applications:

 1. Incorporating fundamental security when building applications